ojuarapaul/myportfolio/README.md

 # myportfolio
 This is my personal portfolio.
-Obviously, it's in constant development.
+Please note it's in constant development.